GreaterHeight/Netflix-Content-Analysis-for-Movies-TV-Shows-Using-SQL/README.md

-### 25. Find the Most Common Rating for Movies and TV Shows
+### 25. Calculate and rank years by the average number of content releases by India.

 ```sql
 SELECT TOP 5